 None of The Group's own funds are subject to transitional arrangements and The Group has no ancillary own funds.
 No deductions are applied to own funds and there are no material restrictions affecting their availability.
-At 31 December 2021 the Tier 3 own funds based on deferred tax asset tied to profits made by the AIUK.

-At the 31st December 2022 AIUK had total own funds of £14.75m.
+At the 31st December 2023 AIUK had total own funds of £15.32m.
 These are all Tier 1.

-The own funds supported the Solvency Capital Requirement of £8.48m resulting in a ratio of eligible funds to meet the SCR of 174% and a surplus of £6.27m.
-The Minimum Capital Requirement (MCR), a minimum level below which the amount of financial resources should not fall was £3.43m, resulting in a ratio of eligible funds to meet the MCR of 430%.
+The own funds supported the Solvency Capital Requirement of £10.22m resulting in a ratio of eligible funds to meet the SCR of 150% and a surplus of £5.10m.
+The Minimum Capital Requirement (MCR), a minimum level below which the amount of financial resources should not fall was £4.29m, resulting in a ratio of eligible funds to meet the MCR of 357%.

-Tier 1 are arising from retained profits arising from past underwriting and investment surpluses.
+Tier 1 funds arise from retained profits arising from past underwriting and investment surpluses.
 They are available to fully absorb losses on a going-concern basis, as well as in the case of winding-up, meeting all criteria of Article 94 of Directive 2009/138/EC to be classified as Tier 1 own funds.
 All AIUK's Tier 1 funds are unrestricted.